ufs-community/land-DA_workflow/doc/source/CustomizingTheWorkflow/Model.rst

 Input/Output Files for the Noah-MP Model
 *****************************************

-This chapter provides practical information on input files and parameters for the Noah-MP Land Surface Model (LSM) and its Vector-to-Tile Converter component.
+This chapter provides practical information on input files and parameters for the Noah-MP Land Surface Model (LSM).
 For background information on the Noah-MP LSM, see :numref:`Section %s <NoahMP>` of the Introduction.

 .. _InputFiles: